s2lsoftener/PuyoGuides/docs/tutorial/basics.md

     advanceNext: true,
     slideText: 'Now, the Yellow Puyos are the trigger for your chain.
 If you pop it, you\'ll get a 4 Chain.
 Let\'s do that.'
   }]" :nextQueue="'GBGGYGYYYY'" />

-## Planning Ahead
-Think back on the chains above.
-Did you notice anything about their general structure?
-When we were making each **link**, we focused on making a group of three first; worrying about the fourth Puyo came after.
--- x2 Chainsim --

-Unless you're really lucky, making chains won't always be this straightforward.
-Sometimes, you'll only get two of the Puyos you'll need.
--- Chainsim --

-Or maybe you'll only get one of the color you want.
--- Chainsim --

-Or, maybe, the game will hand you colors you don't even "need" right now.
--- Chainsim --

-Maybe you'll get loads of a color you already have?
--- Chainsim --

-You'll need to know how to handle each of these **color distributions** if you want to make consistent chains.

-### A. Visualize Potential Shapes
-Remember, the goal of Puyo Puyo is to make four of the same color connect.
-So actually, it doesn't really matter how you group things as long as you can make the groups of four happen eventually.

--- a group of three and a group of 1 --
--- a group of two and a group of two --
--- a group of 1 and a group of three --
--- three more --

-### B. Visualize Future Links
-It's very easy to get tunnel visioned on the link you're currently working on.
--- where does this go?? --

-It also doesn't help that, in a real match, you're going to feel pressure to play fast.
-If the Puyos you're holding don't have an obvious use, it's easy to get in the habit of throwing them off to the side.
--- NoHOHO Stacking, disappointed emoji.--

-You should try your best to have some sort of plan though.
-In the chainsim below, the immediate link needs Blues and Reds.
--- from the earlier chain --

-But if you look at the NEXT Window, only Greens and Yellows are available.
-How do we begin to use these colors?
--- 4 chain from the beginning --

-Let's start by revisiting the 4 Chain we made at the beginning of this page.

-<ChainImg :importedData="
-  [{fieldData: '00000000000000000000000000000000000000000000000000000000B00000GR0000BBR000BRR0',
-    shadowData: '000000000000000000000000000000000000000000000000000000000000000000000000000000',
-    cursorData: '000000000000000000000000000000000000000000000000000000000000000000001100001000',
-    arrowData: '000000000000000000000000000000000000000000000000000000000000000000000000000000',
-    autoDrop: false
-  }]" :nextQueue="''" :hasCaption="true">The blue Puyos won't pop because there's only three of them.</ChainImg>

-However, you won't always get to finish the group of three first.

 <ChainsimModal />